 Seneca, like Marcus Aurelius, was a powerful man in Rome.
 He was also a great writer and, apparently, a trusted friend to many who gave his friends great advice.
 Much of that advice survived through the ages in the form of letters.
 Now we can read those letters and they can help us with problems of grief, wealth, poverty, success, failure, education and much more.

 Seneca was also a Stoic, but like Marcus Aurelius, he was practical and borrowed a lot from other schools.
 He said to a friend, “I don’t care if this sentence is right.”
 That’s the ethos of practical philosophy – it doesn’t matter who or when it comes from, what matters is whether it helps you in your life, if only for a second.
 Reading Seneca will do that.

 “If you really want to get away from the things that are bothering you, it is not necessary to be in a different place, but to be a different person.”

-2 – Reflections – Marcus Aurelius
+2 – Meditations – Marcus Aurelius

 Marcus Aurelius is considered the last great representative of the Stoa, a philosophical movement in classical antiquity.
 Thoughts may be the only document of its kind ever created.
 They are the private thoughts of the world’s most powerful man advising himself on how to fulfill the responsibilities and obligations of his positions.